LevelUpMarketers/tta-management-plugin/docs/TopBarLogout.md

 This plugin automatically handles that element:

-- Visitors who are not logged in see a “Login” link that points to the `/login-or-create-an-account/` page.
+- Visitors who are not logged in see a “Log In” link that points to the `/login-or-create-an-account/` page.
 - When a member is logged in, the plugin sets the anchor's `href` to a secure logout URL that redirects back to the site's homepage.